-Of course, Mr. Hamilton used two lawyers and spent about $30,000 in pursuit of his glorious quest, and for reasons you can read about in the full case, he didn’t win any attorneys’ fees.
+Of course, Don Juan Roberto Hamilton used two lawyers and spent about $30,000 in pursuit of his glorious quest, and for reasons you can read about in the full case, he didn’t win any attorneys’ fees.
 But he has his dollar, and the sense of satisfaction that he stepped up and made a difference.

 Hamilton v.
 Town of Holland, 950 A.2d 1183, 2007 VT 133 (Sup.Ct.
 Vt., 2007).
-Hamilton owned property on Lackey Road.
-In 2001, the Town select board decided to widen a half-mile section of Lackey Road because the section was not wide enough to allow large vehicles-such as a truck, snowplow or school bus-to pass each other safely.
+John Robert Hamilton owned property on Lackey Road.
+In 2001, the Town select board decided to widen a half-mile section of Lackey Road because the section was not wide enough to allow large vehicles – such as a truck, snowplow or school bus – to pass each other safely.
 The Town engaged the assistance of the State District/Regional Highway Commission in selecting and marking the trees that needed to be removed for the road project.

-The Vermont Supreme Court reversed the decision, holding that the record did not support the court’s grant of summary judgment, because the trial court had grounded its decision in part on the fact that the trees to be cut were all located within the right-of-way for Lackey Road, and that all of the work would take place within that right-of-way, but the location of the right-of-way and the trees to be cut was an issue of fact that was not resolved.
-The Supreme Court also agreed with landowner that state law on tree wardens did not grant the tree warden authority to cut public shade trees under the public hazard exception if the trees themselves do not present the public safety hazard.
+The Vermont Supreme Court reversed the decision, holding that the record did not support the court’s grant of summary judgment, because while the trial court had grounded its decision in part on the fact that the trees to be cut were all located within the right-of-way for Lackey Road, and that all of the work would take place within that right-of-way, the location of the right-of-way and the trees to be cut was an issue of fact that was not resolved.
+The Supreme Court also agreed with the landowner that state law on tree wardens did not grant the tree warden authority to cut public shade trees under the “public hazard” exception unless the trees themselves presented the public safety hazard.

 Held: The trial court’s determination that the widening was not a major alteration was upheld.
 According to the statute, “ ‘[a]ltered’ means a major physical change in the highway such as a change in width from a single lane to two lanes.”
 If the change constituted an alteration, then the Town was required to comply with 19 V.S.A. §704, which required expensive studies of project before it was undertaken.

-Hamilton had spent $2,000 planting new trees, but he had admitted the took place in an area different from where the Town proposed to cut trees and was completed before any cutting by the Town.
-The Court thus found that Hamilton’s plantings were not related to the roadwork.
+John had spent $2,000 planting new trees, but he admitted the new planting took place in an area different from where the Town proposed to cut trees and was completed before any cutting by the Town.
+The Court thus found that John’s plantings were not related to the roadwork.

 – Tom Root